TanStack/router/docs/framework/react/start/middleware.md

 - Requiring the `next` function to be called to continue the chain.
 - The ability to provide context to the next client middleware via the `next` function.
-- The ability to modify the input object before it is passed to the next client middleware.
+- The ability to modify the data object before it is passed to the next client middleware.

 Similar to the `server` function, it also receives an object with the following properties:

 - `next`: A function that, when called, will execute the next client middleware in the chain.
-- `input`: The input object that was passed to the client function.
+- `data`: The data object that was passed to the client function.
 - `context`: An object that stores data from parent middleware.
 It can be extended with additional data that will be passed to child middleware.

 ```tsx